LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Abstract

 \section{Abstract}

 Grasping is a crucial task in robotics, necessitating tactile feedback and reactive grasping adjustments for robust grasping of objects under various conditions and with differing physical properties.
 In this paper, we introduce LeTac-MPC, a learning-based model predictive control (MPC) for tactile-reactive grasping.
-Our approach enables the gripper grasp objects with different physical properties on dynamic and force-interactive tasks. {We utilize a vision-based tactile sensor, GelSight \cite{yuan2017gelsight}, which is capable of perceiving high-resolution tactile feedback that contains the information of physical properties and states of the grasped object.} LeTac-MPC incorporates a differentiable MPC layer designed to model the embeddings extracted by a neural network (NN) from tactile feedback.
+Our approach enables the gripper to grasp objects with different physical properties on dynamic and force-interactive tasks.
+We utilize a vision-based tactile sensor, GelSight \cite{yuan2017gelsight}, which is capable of perceiving high-resolution tactile feedback that contains information on the physical properties and states of the grasped object.
+LeTac-MPC incorporates a differentiable MPC layer designed to model the embeddings extracted by a neural network (NN) from tactile feedback.
 This design facilitates convergent and robust grasping control at a frequency of 25 Hz.
 We propose a fully automated data collection pipeline and collect a dataset only using standardized blocks with different physical properties.
 However, our trained controller can generalize to daily objects with different sizes, shapes, materials, and textures.
-Experimental results demonstrate the effectiveness and robustness of the proposed approach.
+The experimental results demonstrate the effectiveness and robustness of the proposed approach.
 We compare LeTac-MPC with two purely model-based tactile-reactive controllers (MPC and PD) and open-loop grasping.
-Our results show that LeTac-MPC has the best performance on dynamic and force-interactive tasks and the best generalization ability. {We release our code and dataset at https://github.com/ZhengtongXu/LeTac-MPC.}
+Our results show that LeTac-MPC has optimal performance in dynamic and force-interactive tasks and optimal generalizability.
+We release our code and dataset at https://github.com/ZhengtongXu/LeTac-MPC.